 Everyone at some point in their life has looked into the mirror and not been happy with what was staring back at them.
-Be it sun damage, the early signs of ageing, an ever expanding waistline or the remnants of childbearing, let’s be honest, there’s always something we wouldn’t mind improving upon.
+Be it sun damage, the early signs of ageing, an ever-expanding waistline or the remnants of childbearing, let’s be honest, there’s always something we would like to improve about ourselves.

-Now a days, it’s very common for people to change the way they look by getting cosmetic surgery and with the proliferation of practitioners – with varying skills and expertise offering discounts and package deals, it’s also easier than ever to access.
+Nowadays, it’s a common practice for people to change the way they look by getting cosmetic surgery and with the proliferation of practitioners – with varying skills and expertise offering discounts and package deals, it’s also more accessible than ever.
 Here are five things you should consider however before rushing in.

 Mental health check

-It’s important for you to take stock of your own mental health by asking yourself why you’re really wanting to have the surgery done.
-Will it be the panacea you are hoping for?
+It’s essential for you to take stock of your mental health by asking yourself why you want to have the surgery done.
+Will it be the panacea you are hoping?
 Or is there something else that you could be doing as well?
-If there is someone else pushing you to have the surgery – do they really have your best interests at heart?
+If there is someone else pushing you to have the surgery, do they have your best interests at heart?